• Skip to main content

 RSV season

-The last four months of the year is always the most eventful time of the year with the drastic dip in the weather due to fall and winter, preparing for the holidays, all the good food you can eat and all the money to be spent.
+The last four months of the year are always the most eventful time of the year with the drastic dip in the weather due to fall and winter, preparing for the holidays, all the good food you can eat and all the money to be spent.
 The last quarter of the year is always set to bring joy and laughter every year.
 Though joy and laughter aren’t the only things that the fall and winter bring.
 They also bring about health concerns.
 This time of year is when different illnesses are usually more prominent and easy to catch.
 You may know about the flu and a regular cold but do you know about RSV as well?
-Yes, that is an illness that could really affect you and your family, here’s how.
+Yes, that is an illness that could really affect you and your family, here's how.

 What Is RSV?